 International Chocolate Day

-However, not many understand the origins of hot chocolate and how it came to be in it's original form.
-In this article, prepare to uncover the origins of hot chocolate, as well as how your coffee shop can satisfy your customer's sweet tooth!
+Despite its popularity, not many understand the origins of modern-day chocolate and how it came to be in it's present form.
+In this article, prepare to uncover the origins of chocolate, as well as how your coffee shop can satisfy your customer's sweet tooth!

 From Spain, the drink spread throughout Europe, and the world soon after.
 Dedicated “chocolate houses” were established in cities, similar to the coffee shops we enjoy today.
 Many of these ‘Chocolate houses’ can still be found in areas of Germany, Belgium and Austria.